-The investment costs (CAPEX) include all required components of the electrolysis plant, including the electrolyser, water purification systems, current rectifier, electronic components, compressor, on-site storage and construction work.
-Extensive, evergrowing literature is available on these investment costs, which shows an optimistic tendency to underestimate costs or only account for parts of the overall investment.
+The capital expenditure (CAPEX) includes all required components of the electrolysis plant, including the electrolyser, water purification systems, current rectifier, electronic components, compressor, on-site storage and construction work.
+Extensive, evergrowing literature is available on these capital expenditure, which shows an optimistic tendency to underestimate costs or only account for parts of the overall investment.